arenaxr/arena-services-docker/README.md

 > #### `init.sh` Arguments
 >`init.sh` supports the following arguments:
 >* -y indicates that we answer 'yes' to all questions
->* -t passes the 'staging' flag to letsencrypt to avoid request limits
+>* -t passes the 'staging' flag to lets encrypt to avoid request limits
 >* -s forces the creation of a self-signed certificate
 >* -n skip certificate creation
 >* -c create config files ONLY (skip everything else)